CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        ID = 'pomodoro_timer_toolbar'

 As you can see, this statement is very simple.
-You only needs to declare an ``ID`` which serves to identify our toolbar among the other existing toolbars.
+You only need to declare an ``ID`` which serves to identify our toolbar among the other existing toolbars.

-It is possible to include other Qt widgets in our toolbar, but in this case it is better to use the appropriate Spyder methods for this in order to keep their relationship with the rest of the application.
+It is possible to include other Qt widgets in our toolbar, but in this case, it is better to use the appropriate Spyder methods to keep their relationship with the rest of the application.
 In other words, as long as the widget you need exists in ``spyder.api.widgets``, use it!

 Next, we need to declare a boolean variable in our status widget to indicate if the countdown is paused or not.